microsoft/CADFusion/README.md

 ### Data for Visual Feedback

+The Visual Feedback dataset should be automatically generated from the Visual Feedback pipeline described in the Training section.
+We provide an example under `data/vf_data/example_vf_data.json` to help people understand how it should look like.
-The VF dataset is generated from automatically from the VF pipeline described in the Visual Learning section.
-We do not recommend using previously generated VF data, as the policy update should depend on its own generations.
-We do provide an example of the VF data format [TODO: data path](todo) which you can inspect the formatting by unzipping it and placing it under `data/vf_data/example_vf_data.json`.
-You can use this as a template for your own VF data if you want to add pairs manually.
+We do not recommend using this example data as the training data, as the policy update should depend on its own generations.

+## Training
+Our training receipe contains two parts.
+In the first part, we conduct initial sequential learning.
+In the second part, we conduct alternate training between sequential learning and visual feedback.
-## Sequential Learning
+### Initial Sequential Learning
-We use the following script to train the sequential learning model.
+We use the following script to train the model in the sequential learning stage.
 ```
 ./scripts/train_with_shuffling.sh <run_name>
 ```